 When a survey provides only income (as is the case with China), as noted above we create a synthetic 'consumption' survey, which reflects a regression-based estimate of what consumption may have looked like in that country-year.
-The World Bank mixes consumption and income surveys in its estimates of poverty because they rely on the original data and do not (any longer)

-make adjustments for survey type15.
-Our procedure allows us to harmonize concepts that allow for cross-country comparison but is only as good as the validity of the regression model for out of sample prediction.
+The World Bank mixes consumption and income surveys in its estimates of poverty because they do not (any longer) make adjustments for survey type.
+Our procedure allows us to harmonize concepts that allow for cross-country comparison but is only as good as the validity of the regression model for out-of-sample prediction.
 However, as noted above the good performance of the regression we use gives us some confidence.
-The Bank procedure on the other hand relies only on raw survey data or grouped data as reported by national statistical offices (as in the case of China) and may be better in that sense, but strictly speaking, neither poverty nor inequality across countries can be meaningfully compared (or therefore constructed for aggregates) when the data concepts are different.
-An example of the difficulty the Bank procedure entails is offered by Peru, which is one of the few countries that has both a consumption and income survey available for a year and which appears in Povcalnet.
-In 1997, the headcount ratio for poverty was 13.8% using the income survey while it was <1% using the same poverty line using the consumption survey.
+The World Bank procedure on the other hand relies only on raw survey data or grouped data as reported by national statistical offices (as in the case of China) and may be better in that sense, but strictly speaking, neither poverty nor inequality across countries can be meaningfully compared (or therefore constructed for aggregates) when the achievement concepts are different.
+An example of the difficulty the World Bank's current procedure entails is offered by Peru, which is one of the few countries that has both a consumption and income survey available for a year and which appears in Povcalnet.
+In 1997, the headcount ratio for poverty when estimated on the basis of the income survey was 13.8 per cent while it was less than 1 per cent when estimated using the consumption survey, despite employing the same poverty-line concept (US\$1.25 PPP per day of consumption).